AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 The .ebl and .log files can be read with the Actisense EBL Reader application (https://www.actisense.com/product/nmea-reader-and-ebl-reader/).
 The .can format can be read with the Yacht Devices CAN Log Viewer (https://www.yachtd.com/products/can_view.html).
 For Seasmart format (.ssm) I have not found a reader so far.

 Configuration can be done with a config.txt file in SD root directory.
-Just add keywords (NMEA, Actisense, DYcan or Seasmart) to enable logging format.
+Just add keywords (NMEA, Actisense, YDcan or Seasmart) to enable logging format.
 No config file means NMEA logging as default.

 The code is based on the NMEA 2000 / NMEA0183 libraries from Timo Lappalainen (https://github.com/ttlappalainen).
 Download and install the following libraries from GitHub link above: